regan-sarwas/npmap.js/API.md

             handler: function() {
               window.alert('Clicked!');
             },
-            text: 'Click Me!' // No HTML, but Handlebars is supported },{
+            text: 'Click Me!' // No HTML allowed, but Handlebars is supported },{
             menu: [{
               handler: function() {
                 window.alert('You clicked Menu Item 1');
               },
-              text: 'Menu Item 1' // No HTML, but Handlebars is supported },{
+              text: 'Menu Item 1' // No HTML allowed, but Handlebars is supported },{
               handler: function() {
                 window.alert('You clicked Menu Item 2');
               },
-              text: 'Menu Item 2' // No HTML, but Handlebars is supported }],
+              text: 'Menu Item 2' // No HTML allowed, but Handlebars is supported }],
-            text: 'Menu' // No HTML, but Handlebars is supported }],
+            text: 'Menu' // No HTML allowed, but Handlebars is supported }],
           // {Object}, {String} or {Function}.
 If a {Function}, it must return an {Object} or {String}.
           description: '<p style="color:red;">{{description}}</p>',